Successful trading is about the process you follow in your trading.

 Also, keep your targets realistic.

-Instead of creating such an unreal target, Fix your Profit & Loss limit for every week.
+Instead of creating such an unreal target, Fix your Profit and loss limit for every week.

 Set a suitable amount you can afford to lose in a single week.

-Now suppose from Monday-Wednesday your trades result in 10,000 INR loss.
+Now suppose from Monday-Wednesday, your trades result in a 10,000 INR loss.
 Then you will avoid trading for the rest week.

 Also, set the weekly profit limit.
 As you earn, such amounts avoid trading for the rest week.